Network Virtualization – The Missing Piece of Digital Transformation

 If you’re interested in learning more about VMware Cloud on AWS or how we can help you use the platform to meet your business goals, check out our migration and security services for VMware Cloud on AWS.

-Ryan Boyce is the Director of Network Engineering of effectual, Inc.
+Ryan Boyce is the Director of Network Engineering at effectual, Inc.

 According to the RightScale 2019 State of the Cloud Report from Flexera, 84% of enterprise organizations have adopted a multi-cloud strategy, and 58% have adopted a hybrid cloud strategy, utilizing both public and private clouds.
 On average, the respondents reported using nearly five clouds on average.